Last Updated on March 20, 2021 by Julia Wilson

 A new and promising therapy in the treatment of cancer is metronomic chemotherapy.
 The oncologist administers traditional chemotherapy at the maximum tolerated dose (MTD).
 This is the highest dose possible to target the cancer cells while avoiding unacceptable side effects.
 As chemotherapy targets rapidly dividing cells, breaks in treatment are necessary to allow other rapidly diving cells such as bone marrow cells and cells which line the gastrointestinal tract to recover.
 Unfortunately, this also allows tumour cells to also recover, and develop drug resistance, which makes it a difficult balancing act.

-Metronomic chemotherapy isn’t a cure; the goal is to slow down the progression of incompletely resected (removed) or tumours which have spread.
+Metronomic chemotherapy isn’t a cure; the goal is to slow down the progression of incompletely resected (removed) or tumours that have spread.

 An emerging therapeutic which shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering electric impulsions into the tumour after administration of chemotherapy.
 More information can be found here.